 Use Available Tools

-Check with the Address Verification System.
-Verifying the customer’s address is a great way to reduce friendly fraud.
-A positive AVS match can refute a cardholder’s claim that the purchase wasn’t authorized (a true criminal probably wouldn’t know the account billing address.
+Customer Address Verification.
+Checking the Address Verification System is an easy and effective way to reduce friendly fraud.
+A positive AVS match can refute a cardholder’s claim that the purchase wasn’t authorized, since a true criminal probably wouldn’t know the account billing address.
 This can also help flag potential criminal fraud during the checkout process.

 Provide Customer TLC